senekor/buenzlimarks/docs/arc42/04_solution_strategy.md

 The team organization is lean and informal, as there are only two developers and a product owner.
 Scheduled meetings in the spirit of sprint review, retrospective and planning are held every four weeks.
+Requirements are developed in a GitHub project, where individual developers may organize their tasks as well.
 Additional communication / meetings may always be initiated by any team member.
 The junior backend developer is responsible themselves to seek guidance by the lead developer when needed.